hobartprinting/prepress/README.md

 To set vairable in Windows:
 Control Panel → System and Security → System → Advanced System Settings → computer name, domain and workgroup settings → Advanced → Environment Variables
 To test: in cmd shell type 'where potrace' or 'where gswin64c'

+To run prepress download files in main branch, place prepress folder in directory, then in cmd shell go to that dir and type 'tclsh prepress-main.tcl

+On Windows you can also open the magicsplat Tk GUI console and then open the source file from there 'prepress-main.tcl'